anujkumar070/NewsAPP/README.md

 <img src="https://github.com/anujkumar070/NewsAPP/blob/main/Images%20of%20APP/Tech%20News%20-%20Light%20Mode.JPG">

 # NOTE
 <h5>The APP uses NewsAPI to fetch news.
-NewsAPI requires subsription for deployment so this app works in Localhost for free.</h5>
+NewsAPI requires subsription for deployment so this app works for free only in Localhost.
+If you want to deploy the website then subscription is required from NewsAPI.</h5>
 <h5>If you want to deploy this app, get a new API key from NEWSAPI , fork this project in your device and store the API Key in env.local file</h5>

 # Getting Started with Create React App